AjayKce/SwitchProject/README.md

 focused on how the navigation bar can be accessed by radio buttons and usage of <b>css Animations</b>.
 This project has two phase .
 In first phase css animations and navigation bar can be expressed.The phase 2 project is a <b>Current Supplied Switch Project</b>
-Which has a four switch and one main switch at the middle when each switch is turned on the current flows through the medium and it stops when it is turned on .Note that the current doesnot stop while the main switch is on;
+Which has a four switch and one main switch at the middle when each switch is turned on the current flows through the medium and it stops when it is turned off .Note that the current doesnot stop while the main switch is on;

 ### Test Link